HDMA-SDSU/GEM/README.md

 ## Installation

-To install, simply place the GEM files under a directory that in the PYTHONPATH.
+To install, simply place the GEM files under a directory that is in the PYTHONPATH.